 There are two methods for ACH payment.
 We’ll run through them here, along with some tips for using both safely and effectively.

-ACH credit means the payment is made by your business to your vendor’s bank.
+The first method of ACH payment is ACH credit, in which a payment is made by your business to your vendor’s bank.
 Whether it’s called direct deposit, direct pay, EFT (electronic funds transfer), or electronic check, ACH payments are a convenient, low-cost, and secure payment option.